-Please note that any risk assessments and supporting paperwork sent to the HR SiE Team should be hard copies and marked private and confidential.
-Please do not send these documents electronically.
+Any risk assessments and supporting paperwork sent to the HR SiE Team should be hard copies and marked private and confidential.
+Do not send these documents electronically.

 On receipt of the Risk Assessment Form, the outcome will be recorded by the HR SiE Team on the eDBS system to complete the DBS check process.

 The HR SiE Team will keep a copy of the Risk Assessment Form in accordance with statutory guidelines.